hjdhjd/homebridge-ratgdo/docs/MQTT.md

 | `garagedoor/get`        | `true` will trigger a publish event of the current garage door opener state.
 | `garagedoor/set`        | One of `close` or `open`.
 This will send the respective command to the garage door opener.
 When using the ESPHome firmware, `open` takes an optional parameter between 0 and 100 to set the door position appropriately: `open 50` will set the garage door to the 50% open position.
 | `light/get`             | `true` will trigger a publish event of the current garage door opener light.
+| `lock/get`              | `true` will trigger a publish event of the current garage door opener wireless remote lock status.
 | `motion/get`            | `true` will trigger a publish event of the current garage door opener motion sensor.
 | `obstruction/get`       | `true` will trigger a publish event of the current garage door opener obstruction sensor.
 | `occupancy/get`         | `true` will trigger a publish event of the current garage door opener occupancy status.